Alejogb1/job-board/blog-data/alter-stage-snowflake-command-usage.md

 Now here are a couple of examples to really make this concrete

-First say we've got an existing external stage named `my_s3_stage` currently configured to point to a development bucket and your team just spun up a production bucket Okay time for an `ALTER STAGE`
+First say we've got an existing external stage named `my_s3_stage` currently configured to point to a development bucket and your team just spun up a production bucket  time for an `ALTER STAGE`

 ```sql
 ALTER STAGE my_s3_stage